 The fluid or discharge that comes out of your genitals can be helpful in telling you if something’s not quite right and needs medical attention – don’t ignore it.

-An unusual discharge from the vagina or penis can be a symptom of Sexually Transmitted Infections (STIs) such as, Chlamydia, Gonorrhoea or Trichomoniasis.
+An unusual or smelly discharge from the vagina or penis can be a symptom of sexually transmitted infections (STIs) such as, chlamydia, gonorrhoea or trichomoniasis.

 Using condoms and dental dams will help to protect you against the transmission of STIs.
-For more information on sexual health tests and treatments, click here.
+Visit the LloydsPharmacy online doctor pages for more information on STI treatments, click here.

 It’s also worth noting that some STIs can be symptomless, so if you have had unprotected sexual contact, you could be at risk and should get tested.
-Take a free STI risk assessment here.
+At LloydsPharmacy Online Doctor you can order an STI test kit.